jgeller112/beta_regression_tutorial/README.md

 or

-2. Launch your IDE in the correct environment in run code and analyses:
+2. Launch your IDE in the correct environment in run code and analyses (the IDE needs to be set explicility):

 - Positron
   - To use Positron from the shell you will need to make sure the correct path is set (see https://github.com/posit-dev/positron/discussions/4485#discussioncomment-10456159).
 Once this is done you can open Positron from the shell
   - If you are using Positron within WSL/Windows you need to download WSL for Positron.
   - You should also download `direnv` in Positron to access the nix-shell when running projects.

 ```bash
 positron
 ```